stinb/plugins/Solutions/.doc/manager_project_quality.md

 ![image](../duplicates/.doc/overlaps.png)

-There are more details on the algorithm in the [Duplicate Lines of Code](https://blog.scitools.com/duplicate-lines-of-code/) blog article.
+There are more details on the algorithm in the [Duplicate Lines of Code &#8599;](https://blog.scitools.com/duplicate-lines-of-code/) blog article.
 In addition to using a different detection algorithm, CBR-Insight also only considered "useful" lines of code which excluding lines that contained only punctuation (see [CBRIUsefulLOC](und://plugin/metric/CBRIUsefulLOC) ) and "useful" comment lines which excludes comments about licensing and commented out code. (see [CBRIUsefulComments](und://plugin/metric/CBRIUsefulComments) ).

 To manipulate the minimum number of lines, or limit the results to only part of the project, run the Duplicate Lines of Code [interactive report](und://plugin/ireport/Duplicate%20Lines%20of%20Code) or the codecheck to populate the metric.